Associate Professor of Classical Archaeology

 Her primary research interests are in the archaeology of the Near East and Egypt in the Hellenistic and Roman periods.
 Her recent book (2019) on the Ptolemaic and Roman roads of Egypt’s Red Sea coastal region documents the material traces of some 800 years of trade, travel and settlement between the Nile Valley, the Red Sea and East Africa.
 She has published many articles and book chapters on this area, focusing in particular on the pottery and settlement patterns of the Hellenistic period in Upper Egypt.
 She has also written extensively on the archaeology of the ancient economy as well as the relationship between material culture and identity.
 She is currently at work on a monograph analyzing the remains of two Ptolemaic desert settlements in Egypt as well as the final publication of her fieldwork at Horvat Omrit in Israel, where she co-directed a multi-year project focused on a Roman era settlement on the ancient road leading from Tyre to Damascus.

-At UNC, she has offered a first year seminar on archaeology and heritage (Who Owns the Past?
-CLAR 51) and classes on Egyptian Archaeology (CLAR 242), Roman Archaeology (CLAR 247) and Archaeological Field Methods (CLAR 411).
-Her graduate courses include the Archaeology of the Roman Provinces, Hellenistic and Roman Egypt, Archaeology and Nationalism, and Identity and Ethnicity in the Ancient World.
+At UNC, she has offered a first-year seminar on archaeology and heritage (Who Owns the Past?
+CLAR 51) and classes on Egyptian Archaeology (CLAR 242), Roman Archaeology (CLAR 247) and Borders and Boundaries (IDST 190).
+Her graduate courses include the Archaeology of the Roman Provinces, Hellenistic and Roman Egypt, Archaeology and Nationalism, and Island and Desert Archaeology.